intel/qatlib/quickassist/lookaside/access_layer/src/sample_code/README.txt

 Both getLatency and getOffloadCost are added to give an idea about the Latency and COO, however because of the range of factors which can impact the values, those should be taken with considerations.

+useStaticPrime is an optional parameter with default of 1(on), which indicates whether RSA performance test execution should use prepared primes during parameter generation or generate primes at runtime.
+Note this value has no bearing on the eventual performance metrics presented upon completion of RSA tests.

 ===============================================================================